Bankruptcy Attorneys in Ventura

-The 3 other types of bankruptcy are:
+The three other types of bankruptcy are:

-- Chapter 11: this is used by businesses or people who have large debts.
+- Chapter 11: This is used by businesses or people who have large debts.

-- Chapter 12: this is used exclusively by family farmers.
+- Chapter 12: This is used exclusively by family farmers.

-- Chapter 13: this is similar to Chapter 7, but requires the debtor to file an official payment plan with the court.
+- Chapter 13: This is similar to Chapter 7, but requires the debtor to file an official payment plan with the court.